Protection you need, peace of mind you deserve

-Contact us if anything seems suspicious so we can help you prevent fraudulent transactions.
-Remember: we’ll never ask for sensitive information in an email.
+Contact us if anything seems suspicious so we can help you protect yourself from fraudulent charges against your account.
+We'll never ask for sensitive information in an email.

 If there’s a problem with a transaction, we’ll put a hold on the funds until the issue is resolved.
 We investigate and stay involved every step of the way.

 Buy or sell around the globe.
-We process and convert 26 currencies from 203 markets to make sending, spending, and selling simple and secure.
+We process 25 currencies in over 200 markets to make sending, spending, and selling simple and secure.

 Purchase Protection covers all eligible purchases where PayPal is used, as well as payments made through our website.
-To take advantage of Purchase Protection, we require, among other things, that accounts to be kept in good standing and ask that a dispute be filed within 180 days of your purchase or payment.For full requirements see our User Agreement
+To take advantage of Purchase Protection, we require, among other things, that PayPal accounts be kept in good standing and ask that a dispute be filed within 180 days of your purchase or payment.Read purchase protection requirements

 - You bought a book, but received a DVD